dost-onelab/ulims/README.md

         sudo chmod 777 ulims/config/api-settings.ini
         ```

-        create the folder `ulims/assets` if does not exist
+        create the folder `ulims/assets` if does not exist.

+    - The following tables are case-sensitive:

+        ```
+        ulimsportal.AuthItem
+        ulimsportal.AuthItemChild
+        ulimsportal.Rights
+        ```

+        rename these tables as indicated above.

 more info soon...